 The reasons for this oversight are many and varied, but most have to do with the cost and complexity of implementing these approaches.
 The result has been that many shops continue to have woefully inadequate controls for preventing the spread of what is essentially a 15–year–old risk.
-Given that the SolarWinds attack showed how attackers could use weaknesses in on-prem privileged access management to then move “vertically” into cloud systems such as Office 365, Microsoft felt compelled to re-define what privileged access looks like in the modern era.
+Given that the SolarWinds attack showed how attackers could use weaknesses in on-prem privileged access management to move “vertically” into cloud systems such as Office 365, Microsoft felt compelled to re-define what privileged access looks like in the modern era.

 The Future of Privileged Access?

 In December 2020, Microsoft unveiled its new privileged access strategy.
 This strategy uses the principles of Zero Trust and “the Cloud” as its foundations.
-Microsoft even makes the statement in its new strategy documents that “Cloud is a source of security.”
+Microsoft even states in its new strategy documents that “Cloud is a source of security.”
 You would be rightly skeptical of this statement, given that Microsoft is one of the largest cloud providers in the world.
 “So I have to invest in the cloud to be secure?”

 The way I view this new approach is that it represents an evolution of the previous pass-the-hash and Red Forest strategies.
 Despite the emphasis on your acquisition of revenue–generating cloud services from Azure, the new approach makes some sense.
 That said, I’m not convinced that shops that were hesitant to do something as simple as Admin Tiering will now dive into complex zone-based Zero-Trust–based implementations that involve many moving parts.
 But let’s tease it apart a bit and dig into what Microsoft is proposing.

-The first thing to understand is that Microsoft is looking at the tiering model a bit differently and, I would argue, a bit more holistically than before.
+The first thing to understand is that Microsoft is looking at the tiering model a bit differently and, I would argue, more holistically than before.
 Whereas before, Admin Tiering and Red Forests were focused on privileged access and administration by IT pros, this new model takes into account the full landscape of a modern organization—including not only IT administration but also line-of-business application administration and the various pools of business data that live in most organizations, as you can see here:

 This diagram underscores the concept that user access to resources and data must be kept separate from privileged access, with appropriate controls for access one tier from another.
 Further, Microsoft breaks access into three levels: Enterprise, Specialized and Privileged, where most users fall into the Enterprise category, leaving Specialized for specific classes of users such as developers, executives, and other specialized functions that are potentially higher risk to the business.
 And of course, Privileged are those users managing these environments, such as members of Azure Global Admins or the familiar built-in AD groups like Domain Admins and Enterprise Admins.

 As you can see from the figure above, this strategy also introduces the concept of intermediaries and interfaces.
 Intermediaries, in a more familiar parlance, are things like jump servers or bastion hosts (aka PAWS), VPNs, or other secure jumping–off points for privileged access.
-Interfaces are exactly as they imply—the end–user applications, tools, and utilities (e.g., PowerShell remoting) that are used to access resources.
+Interfaces are precisely as they imply—the end–user applications, tools, and utilities (e.g., PowerShell remoting) used to access resources.
 Those interfaces might go through various application proxies or other levels of indirection to enforce secure access to those resources.
 This access is also further secured using Zero Trust technologies that enforce device and user security—policies such as being on a managed device, in a known location, being a known user, performing routine user behaviors, using MFA, conditional access, and just-in-time administration.

 So far, most of this guidance seems straightforward, albeit skewed heavily toward consumption of many Azure security services to implement the model.
-But I must admit that as I followed along with the strategy, Microsoft started to lose me with the complexity introduced by “planes” (not the kind you fly in).
+But I must admit that as I followed the strategy, Microsoft started to lose me with the complexity introduced by “planes” (not the kind you fly in).
 This is best explained using Microsoft’s diagram: